aj-phillips/IconSwapperGui/README.md

 - Start Swapping: Use the interface to select and change the icons of your .lnk and Steam .url shortcuts.

 ## Feedback and Support
-Your feedback is invaluable to us!
-If you encounter any issues or have suggestions for future features, please open an issue on our GitHub issues page.
+Your feedback is invaluable to me!
+If you encounter any issues or have suggestions for future features, please open an issue on the GitHub issues page.

 Thank you for using IconSwapperGui!
 I look forward to your feedback and hope you enjoy a more organized and personalized desktop experience.